csutrick/weather-app/README.md

    - npm run develop

 3. **View Website**
-   - Open your browser and visit http://localhost:3000 to use Weather Wise
+   - Open your browser and visit http://localhost:3000 to use Weather App

 ## Technologies